^

 Diagnosis of myopathies

-Diagnostic studies with suspicion of myopathy include, in addition to clinical analysis, an electromigraphic and electroneuromyographic study, a blood test for enzymes (CK, aldolase, ACT, ALT, LDH, etc.).
-CK in the blood is the most sensitive and reliable indicator of the myodystrophic process.
-Also examine urine for creatine and creatinine.
-Muscle biopsy is sometimes indispensable for revealing the nature of myopathy (for example, in congenital myopathies).
-Exact diagnosis of the type of myopathy may require carrying out molecular genetic, immunobiochemical or immunohistochemical studies.
+Diagnostic studies for suspected myopathy include, in addition to clinical analysis, electromyography and electroneuromyography, blood analysis for enzymes (creatinine phosphokinase, aldolase, AST, ALT, LDH, etc.).
+CPK in the blood is the most sensitive and reliable indicator of the myodystrophic process.
+Urine is also tested for creatine and creatinine.
+Muscle biopsy is sometimes indispensable for identifying the nature of myopathy (for example, in congenital myopathies).
+Accurate diagnosis of the type of myopathy may require molecular genetic, immunobiochemical or immunohistochemical studies.